Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Construction Toolkit

-It is worthwhile to point out that by using this approach we can further extend the number of objectives to be more than three, even though more sophisticated visualization approach is needed to show the resulting CMOPs in the objective space.

-To summarize, the three types of constraint functions discussed above correspond to the three primary difficulty types of CMOPs respectively.
-In particular, Type-I constraint function corresponds to diversity-hardness, Type-II corresponds to feasibility-hardness, and Type-III corresponds to convergence-hardness.
+To summarize, the three types of constraint functions discussed above correspond to the three primary difficulty types of CMOPs.
 The level of each primary difficulty type can be decided by a parameter.
-In this work, three parameters are defined in a triplet $(\eta,\zeta,\gamma)$, which specifies the difficulty level of a particular difficulty type.
-It is noteworthy to point out that this approach of constructing toolkit for CMOPs can also be scaled to generate CMOPs with more than three objective functions.
-The scalability to the number of objectives is discussed in more detail in Section \ref{section:scalable_objectives}.
+In this work, the three parameters are defined in a triplet $(\eta,\zeta,\gamma)$, which specifies the difficulty levels of the various primary types of difficulty.
+This approach of constructing a toolkit for CMOPs can also be scaled to generate CMOPs with more than three objective functions.
+The scalability to the number of objectives is discussed in more detail next.